gierdo/gierdo.github.io/_posts/2023-12-16-llama-vim-igpu-amd.md

 ## tl,dr:

 - llm stuff works well on GPUs
-- Computing on GPUs is weird, manufacture and hardware specific
+- Computing on GPUs is weird, manufacturer and hardware specific
 - AMD graphics on recent laptops are not officially supported by AMD for non-graphics stuff
 - AMD laptop graphics can work for llm stuff, even if not officially supported